syvita/standards/README.md

 If you're using a *release*, where you comply with every standard in said release, you should say something like this...

-> This project complies with [Syv-03/v2](https://github.com/labs3/standards/releases/tag/v2).
+> This project complies with [SyvR-v4](https://github.com/labs3/standards/releases/tag/v4).

-- Make it clear
+* Make it clear
-- The release name should be the abbreviation of the title, a forward-slash and the release tag.
+* The release name should be the abbreviation of the title, a forward-slash and the release tag.
-- Link the release name to the release link from this repo
+* Link the release name to the release link from this repo
-- You can put the release title in brackets after if wanted.

 If you're using *individual standards*, you should list them.